Secret police: China

+Hong Kong

+In British Hong Kong, the Special Branch was established in 1934 originally as an anti-communist squad under MI5 with assistance from MI6.
+The branch later joined the Crime Department of the Royal Hong Kong Police Force in 1946 and focused on preventing pro-KMT rightists and pro-CCP leftists from infiltrating the colony.

+The National Security Department in the current HKSAR is a secret police agency created after the enactment of the Hong Kong National Security Law.
+The NSD has accused and arrested dissenting voices in Hong Kong for "endangering" the national security, including pro-democracy politicians, protestors, and journalists.
+Some websites were also reportedly banned by the department, including Hong Kong Watch.

+Iraq

+In the Middle East, located in Baghdad.
+Shurta was one of the most both powerful intelligence and secret police organizations of the Abbasid era which was led by the Abbasids in the 8th and 9th centuries during the Golden Age of Islam.

 Japan

-In Japan, the Kenpeitai existed from 1881 to 1945, and were described as secret police by the Australian War Memorial.
+In Japan, the Kempeitai existed from 1881 to 1945 and were described as secret police by the Australian War Memorial.
 It had an equivalent branch in the Imperial Japanese Navy known as the Tokkeitai.
 However, their civilian counterpart known as the Tokkō was formed in 1911.
 Its task consisted of controlling political groups and ideologies in Imperial Japan, resembling closer the other secret police agencies of the time period.
 For this it earned the nickname "the Thought Police".

 South Korea

-The Korean Central Intelligence Agency or KCIA was a secret police agency which acted extra-judiciously, and was involved in such activities as kidnapping a presidential candidate and the Assassination of Park Chung-hee, among other things.
+The Korean Central Intelligence Agency or KCIA is a secret police agency which acted extra-judicially and was involved in such activities as kidnapping a presidential candidate and the assassination of Park Chung-hee, among other things.

+Syria

+The General Intelligence Directorate or the GID was the secret police organization of the Assad regime which ruled Syria that suppressed the people until it disbanded in December 2024 during the Syrian Revolution with a popular uprising against the dictator Bashar al-Assad when he fled to Russia that night.

 Taiwan

-In Taiwan, the Taiwan Garrison Command acted as a secret police/national security body which existed as a branch of the Republic of China Armed Forces.
-The agency was established at the end of World War II, and operated throughout the Cold War.
+In Taiwan, the National Security Bureau, established in 1954, is the regime's main intelligence agency.
+The Taiwan Garrison Command acted as a secret police/national security body which existed as a branch of the Republic of China Armed Forces.
+The agency was established at the end of World War II and operated throughout the Cold War.
 It was disbanded on 1 August 1992.
 It was responsible for suppressing activities viewed as promoting democracy and Taiwan independence.